sitewhere/community-documentation/content/en/docs/Deployment Guide/swctl.md

 title: SiteWhere Control CLI
 linkTitle: SiteWhere Control CLI
 date: 2021-01-20
-description: 'This page describes the installation of **swctl**, the SiteWhere Control CLI.
+description: 'Install `swctl`, the SiteWhere Control CLI to manage SiteWhere deployments'

-'

 ---
 SiteWhere Control CLI `swctl` is a client-side tool that let you control the installation of SiteWhere components in a Kubernetes Cluster and manage the lifecycle of SiteWhere Instances.